This post may contain affiliate links. Please read my disclosure policy.

-Savory, salty, and crispy, these Wrapped Asparagus with Prosciutto and Sage are such a perfect side dish that can also double as an appetizer.
+Savory, salty, and crispy, prosciutto wrapped asparagus with sage are a perfect holiday side dish that can also double as an appetizer.

 I really enjoy asparagus as long as it’s not over cooked.
 We usually steam or grill it, but this is perfection.
 The wonderfully nuanced flavor of the fresh sage and salty prosciutto wrapped around each asparagus spear gets crispy on the outside and tender on the inside.